openlumi/openlumi.github.io/gain_root.md

 Then connect UART 2 USB adapter.
 To use serial console while booting, you can use minicom/picocom on Linux or PuTTY on Windows.
+Use baudrate 115200.
 Stop booting by pressing any key in the uart terminal right after powering the device.
 If it not stops with prompt `=>` you should reboot the gateway by plugging it off and then on.